stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Binding Receiver
-* Turn on the receiver in Bind Mode (see receiver setup above).
+* Turn on the receiver in Bind Mode (see. receiver setup above).
 * Navigate to the model "SETUP" page.
 * Highlight bind "Bnd" and press enter.
 * When the pairing is successful, the LED of the receiver will flash slowly.